rilopez6/Robot-Command-Based/README.md

 - RIGHT-LOWER-BUMPER-BUTTON: Moves Elevator

 # Code
-Code needs minor fixes.
 Depending on how the robot is build, the developer will need to adjust the direction of the motor and the speed of the motor if needed.

-Direction: You can do this with the command "NAME_OF_MOTOR.setInverted(true);"
-Speed: You do this with going to Contants.java file
+You can do this with the command "NAME_OF_MOTOR.setInverted(true);" You can changed the speed of the motors by going into the Constants.java file and changing the value.
 ## How To Run Code

 This code need Visual Studio code, and WPILIB installed in your computer.